 Brush Your Teeth with Proper Technique

-Maintaining a routine and brushing and flossing your teeth regularly are crucial to keeping your mouth healthy.
+Maintaining a routine and brushing and flossing your teeth regularly is crucial to keeping your mouth healthy.
 But you should also ensure you practice proper techniques when executing your oral hygiene regimen.

 Visit Your Dentist for Routine Cleanings